gonmmarques/docker-cat-gif-of-the-day/README.md

     docker run -p 8888:5000 --name cat-gif goncalommarques/cat-gif-of-the-day
 ## View

-Going to http://localhost:8888 [use the defined port] should see the following:
+Going to http://localhost:8888 you should see something similar to:

 ![Cat of the day](sample.png)

-## Reference
+## References

 This has been an adapted version of the Docker sample from [Docker Labs](https://github.com/docker/labs/blob/master/beginner/chapters/webapps.md#231-create-a-python-flask-app-that-displays-random-cat-pix).
+Main changes include usage of new versions from Python & Alpine.